 Every Little Leaguer dreams of making it to the big leagues.
-A total of 45 players have reached both the Little League World Series and MLB, including these 11 current pros who first hit it big on the fields of Williamsport, Pennsylvania.
+A total of 45 players have made both the Little League World Series and MLB, including these 13 current players who first made their names on the fields of Williamsport, Pa.

-Before he became a hometown Home Run Derby champ -- and the first Little League World Series alum to win the Derby -- Chicago White Sox led his Toms River, New Jersey, team to the 1998 LLWS championship.
+Before he became a hometown Home Run Derby champ -- the first Little League World Series alum to win the Derby -- Cincinnati Reds third baseman Todd Frazier led his Toms River, N.J., team to the 1998 LLWS championship.
 As the leadoff hitter, the 13-year-old hit a grand slam in the third inning to put his team up 6-4 in Game 2 of the U.S. Central vs. U.S. East matchup.
 He also hit a homer and went 4-for-4 in the 12-9 victory over Kashima, Japan, in the championship game and was the winning pitcher.

-As a 12-year-old, Loewen tossed a three-hit shutout in the 1996 Canadian Little League championships to propel the Kennedy team from Surrey, British Columbia, past Toronto and on to the LLWS.
+As a 12-year-old, Loewen was a member of the 1996 Kennedy Little League team from Surrey, British Columbia, that reached the Little League World Series.
+He tossed a three-hit shutout in the Canadian Little League championships to propel his team past Toronto and to the LLWS.
 The left-hander (above, in Williamsport) was the team's best pitcher as well as its top hitter.
-Kennedy lost two of three games it played in Williamsport, but the experience led Loewen to choose baseball over hockey.
+The Kennedy team lost two of three games it played, but the experience helped Loewen choose baseball over hockey.
 "I always loved hockey more," he told The Morning Call.
 "But I remember that summer [playing in the LLWS] being the most fun I ever had."

-The Washington Nationals reliever is a winner.
 As a 10-year-old -- and backup second baseman -- Petit (No. 3, right-center, above) helped his team from Coquivacoa Little League in Maracaibo, Venezuela, win the 1994 Little League World Series title.
-It was the first time a Venezuelan team had won the championship and the first title for a Latin American team since Mexico won in 1958.
-When Petit and the San Francisco Giants won a championship in 2014, he became the only player to win both the Little League World Series and the MLB World Series.
+It was the first time a Venezuelan team had won the championship in eight appearances and the first title for a Latin American team since Mexico won in 1958.
+When Petit won the MLB World Series last year with the San Francisco Giants, he became the only player to win both the Little League World Series and the MLB World Series.

 Los Angeles Angels pitcher Cory Rasmus took a back seat to his older brother during the 1999 LLWS.
 Nonetheless, he followed his sibling to the big leagues in 2013, where the two faced off in a rare fraternal matchup.
 Just 10 days into his rookie season, Cory (then with the Atlanta Braves) faced Colby, then with Toronto.
 It marked the first time one brother had pitched to another in MLB since June 13, 2010.
 Big bro had the upper hand once again, as Colby lined a double to left field.